nielskee/draft-articles/TechnicalHiringPart2.md

 - Ethical : you want to hire developers who care, about their users, customers and colleagues.

+** Personal Projects

-Although it's great to see evidence of personal projects, remember that this can be a lot easier for some people than others - and you need to think hard about diversity factors here too.
+Although it's great to see evidence of personal projects on GitHub or elsewhere, remember that this can be a lot easier for some people than others.
+You need to think hard about diversity factors here too.
 People with a lot of discretionary time can work on personal projects, and attend meetups and conferences.
-People with childcare or eldercare commitments often can't.
-These commitments tend to fall disproportionately on women.
-Also remember that some technical communities are less inclusive than others, and it would be wrong to penalise someone for other people's exclusionary behaviour.
+However, people with childcare or eldercare commitments often can't, and these commitments tend to fall disproportionately on women.
+Also remember that some technical communities are less inclusive than others, and it would be wrong to penalise women engineers for the exclusionary behaviour of others.

-Where candidates do have these projects and activities, sure, view them as positives, but always remember that personal circumstances play a part.
+Where candidates do have these projects and activities, sure, view them as positives, but always remember that personal circumstances play a part, and that the structural sexism in the tech industry can dissuade women from involvement in open source projects and tech communities.

 ** Don't agonise
 ** Requirements and flexibility